Kong/docs.konghq.com/app/docs/0.10.x/proxy.md

 request upstream to your own API or service.

-When a client makes a request to the proxy port, Kong will decide to which upstream service or API to route (or forward) the incoming request - depending on the API configuration in Kong, which is managed via the Admin API.
-You can configure APIs with various properties, but the three relevant ones for routing incoming traffic are `hosts`, `uris` and `methods`.
+When a client makes a request to the proxy port, Kong will decide to which upstream service or API to route (or forward) the incoming request, depending on the API configuration in Kong, which is managed via the Admin API.
+You can configure APIs with various properties, but the three relevant ones for routing incoming traffic are `hosts`, `uris`, and `methods`.

 If Kong cannot determine to which upstream API a given request should be routed, Kong will respond with: